tgd15/Region-Specific-U-Nets-Rectal-Cancer/README.md

 ### Installation

-To clone and run this application, you'll need Git nstalled on your computer.
+To clone and run this application, you'll need Git installed on your computer.
 From your command line:
 ```bash
 # Clone this repository (assuming you are using the HTML protocol)
 git clone https://github.com/tgd15/Post-Treatment_Unet.git